fourkitchens/czdap-tools/README.md

 #### Mac OSX

+*Tested with Snow Leopard and Mountain Lion*

 OSX comes with Python preinstalled.
-To install the pycrypto extension, issue the following command:
+To install the pycrypto extension, issue the following commands:

+    sudo easy_install pip
-    sudo pip install pycrypto
+    sudo pip install --upgrade pycrypto

+#### Linux

+With *Ubuntu 13.04 Raring Ringtail*, there are no steps that need to be performed as Python and pycrypto are installed by default.

 Usage
 -----